 We transfer data from the location where it is submitted to data centers in the United States (limited to the Privacy Shield framework) and Canada (commercial organizations) on the basis of adequacy, as they have been recognized as providing adequate protection and appropriate safeguards.

 We make every effort to ensure that information is secure during network transit no matter your location.
 We require that connections to our services use industry-standard encryption (e.g., TLSv1.2 or TLSv1.3), and we have requested that modern browsers connect to our services exclusively through HTTPS by way of HSTS preloading (i.e., using https://www.namepros.com/ rather than http://www.namepros.com/).
 In the event that we identify a data breach that involves your personal information, we will notify you within 72 hours of discovery.

 Acceptance and consent

-You must not provide your personal information to us if you are under the age of 13 years old, or the equivalent age in your jurisdiction (e.g., you must be at least 16 years old in many locations), whichever is greater, unless consent is given or authorized by your holder of parental responsibility.
-Our services cannot operate securely without personal information; therefore, you cannot use our services if you are underage.
+You must not provide your personal information to us if you are under the age of 13 years, or the equivalent age in your jurisdiction (e.g., you must be aged at least 16 years in many locations), whichever is greater, unless consent is given or authorized by your holder of parental responsibility.
+Our services cannot operate securely without personal data; therefore, you cannot use our services if you are underage.